 Description

-A terrace of three town houses, built in the late C18, possibly incorporating earlier fabric at the rear, partly converted to offices in the C19 and flats in the late C20.
-MATERIALS: of red brick in Flemish bond with a roof of mixed red and black-glazed pantiles.
-EXTERIOR: the external form of the three former houses reads as a single composition and is of three storeys in seven bays with platbands to the first and second floors and a dentil eaves cornice.
-The principal elevation is arranged 2:3:2, the centre three bays (number 28) advanced with two symmetrically placed entrances with four-panelled doors within stuccoed doorcases with minor incised decoration and plain entablatures with dentils and a hood.
-The ground and first floors have six-over-six unhorned sashes to each bay, the exception being the two ground-floor left-hand bays (number 30) which have C20 one-over-one horned sashes.
-The second floor has seven three-over three unhorned sashes.
-All the windows have painted timber sills and gauged skewback arches with painted keystones.
-INTERIOR: the ground-floor front room to number 30 has moulded cornices and lugged window surrounds while the ground-floor room to number 26 has a modillion cornice.
-Number 28 has an open-string staircase has two turned balusters per tread, scrolled tread ends, baluster newels and ramped handrail.
+The exterior of the three former houses presents as a single composition, rising three storeys and comprising seven bays.
+It has platbands on the first and second floors and a dentil eaves cornice.
+The principal elevation is arranged in a 2:3:2 format, with the central three bays (number 28) set forward.
+This section features two symmetrically placed entrances with four-panelled doors set within stuccoed doorcases that have minor incised decoration, plain entablatures with dentils, and hoods.
+The ground and first floors have six-over-six unhorned sash windows in each bay, except for the two left-hand bays on the ground floor of number 30, which have 20th-century one-over-one horned sashes.
+The second floor contains seven three-over-three unhorned sashes.
+All windows have painted timber sills and gauged skewback arches with painted keystones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.